-- 1. Insert the plate holder in the instrument.
-See Inserting the Plate Holder on page 46 for details. - 2.
-If the top door is closed, press the button at the top right of the instrument to open the top door. - 3.
+- 1. Press the button at the top right of the instrument to open the top door. - 2.
+Insert the plate holder in the instrument.
+See Inserting the Plate Holder on page 46 for details. - 3.
 Insert the dish holder in the plate holder. - 4.
 Confirm that the dish holder is seated flat in the plate holder. - 5.
 Press the button at the top right of the instrument to close the top door.